crafting72/dpo_android_dev_1_2022_kotlin/11_Generics_And_Utility_Classes/README.md

 - creation of a cartridge of the required type;
 - Reloading — a new magazine is created and filled with cartridges using the cartridge creation function;
 - getting cartridges for the shot — cartridges are obtained from the magazine in accordance with the type of shooting for the shot(s) (the number of cartridges in the magazine should decrease).

+5. Singleton is a Weapons object that creates different types of weapons.
+The Weapons object should create anonymous AbstractWeapon objects.
+Create at least four methods for different types of weapons.

+Work example: val pistol: Abstract Weapon = Weapons.create Pistol().

+6. The Warrior interface.

+Features:

+- isKilled,
+- a chance to avoid being hit.

+Methods:

+- attack — takes the enemy (Warrior) at the entrance,
+- take damage — takes the amount of damage at the entrance.

+7. Abstract Warrior Abstract class, which implements the Warrior interface.

+Features:

+- maximum health level,
+- Evasion is a chance to avoid being hit,
+- accuracy — hit probability,
+weapon,
+- current health level.

+Methods:

+- Attack (interface method) — if there are no bullets in the weapon, reload the weapon and skip the turn.
+Otherwise, get ammo to fire.
+For each of them, check whether the cartridge matches the accuracy of the war and the evasion of the enemy.
+For bullets that hit the enemy, calculate the total damage.
+Deal damage to the enemy.
+- Take damage (interface method) — take away damage from the current health level.